-- 4. Developers should seek to meet independently accredited energy and sustainability standards, such as the Passivhaus Standard and the BRE Home Quality Mark. - 5.
+- 5. Developers should seek to meet independently accredited energy and sustainability standards, such as the Passive House Standard and the BRE Home Quality Mark. - 6.
 Residential and mixed-use developments incorporating ten dwellings or more, or in excess of 1,000m2 gross floorspace, will be required to submit an energy statement.
-This should show how, the energy hierarchy has been used to make the fullest contribution to reducing greenhouse gas emissions.
+This should show how, subject to viability, the energy hierarchy has been used to make the fullest contribution to reducing greenhouse gas emissions.